OSUso/LivingOffTheLand/README.md

 1. Control it through application whitelisting, manage who can execute it.
 2. Remove it from the system.
-3. Monitor for it's execution.
+3. Monitor for their execution.

 If you find anything to add/change let me know.